 Spotted Lanternflies

-The spotted lanternfly has made its appearance in Willowsford and the rest of Northern Virginia in much greater numbers this summer than last year and the bad news is: they are here to stay.
-The Willowsford Conservancy has been in close contact with the USDA, the Virginia Department of Forestry (VDOF), and our local Virginia Cooperative Extension office since the spotted lanternfly was first sighted in Loudoun County over two years ago.
+First brought to the US via Pennsylvania more than 10 years ago, the pest has been spreading to more and more states.
+They first made their appearance in Loudoun County a few years ago and, unfortunately, they are here to stay.
+The Conservancy has been in close contact with the USDA, the Virginia Department of Forestry (VDOF), and our local Virginia Cooperative Extension office since the spotted lanternfly was first sighted here.
 We have worked with them closely to understand expectations, explore possible management practices, and stay up to speed with how the state and local governments intend to address it.
 Despite these efforts, the final verdict is the same as it was in Pennsylvania, Maryland, and West Virginia: the spotted lanternfly is here to stay in Virginia, and we cannot prevent it.
+Virginia Department of Agriculture and Consumer Services (VDACS) recently repealed their Quarantine Act back in March of 2025 and they are not able to offer any support to communities as there is very little chance of eradication of the species at this point.

 Unfortunately, Willowsford Conservancy does not have the ability to keep thousands of lanternflies out of more than 4,000 acres of land in our community.
 Although we cannot eradicate them from our area completely, there are some steps we will be taking in our land management areas to help reduce the SLF population.
-Homeowners can follow these actions as well to reduce the populations in their yard.
+And, we are committed to helping our community through the next few years of population boom and we will continue to keep residents updated.

 • Learn how to identify the insect in all of its stages, so the nymph stage as well as the adult insect we all recognize.